Information about patient privacy and Niagara Health's patient-related policies.

 St. Catharines Site:

-Bedside entertainment units in each patient room feature TV, internet, Skype and other options.
-Please ask a member of your healthcare team for information on telephone and television service in your room.
+Bedside entertainment units in each patient room feature telephone, TV, Internet, Skype and other options.
+Please ask a member of your healthcare team for information on these services.

 Douglas, Greater Niagara General, Port Colborne, Welland Sites:

-A telephone is located at most patient bedsides (with the exception of mental health beds) providing free local calling.
-Long distance phone calls can be made using a calling card.
-Pay phones are available throughout the hospital.
+A telephone providing free local calling is located at most patient bedsides.
+Long distance calls can be made using a pre-paid calling card which would need to be purchased outside of the hospital.
+Pay phones are also available throughout the hospital.

 Please ask a member of your healthcare team for information on television service in your room.

 At Niagara Health, we treat your personal health information with respect and sensitivity and do so in accordance with the Ontario Personal Health Information Protection Act (PHIPA, 2004) and all other applicable legislation.